X65/x65.github.io/README.md

 ---
 # X65

-Modern 8-bit microcomputer
+Modern 8-bit Microcomputer

 ## READY<br><blink>&#x2588;</blink>

 [X65](https://github.com/X65) is an effort to build an 8-bit microcomputer for the modern era.
-It uses best of breed components and strives to keep 8-bit feeling, while being usable for daily basis computing activities.
+It uses best of breed components and strives to maintain the 8-bit feeling while being usable for daily basis computing activities.

 <img src="/media/2024-06-20-protoA_protoB.jpeg" style="float: right;width:33%;"/>